Witch Grass

 Grass family (Poaceae)

-Cultivation: The preference is full sun, mesic to dry conditions, and a barren soil that is sandy or gravelly.
-The fertility of the soil and moisture levels influence the size of individual plants.
-Alkaline soil is tolerated quite well.
+Cultivation: The preference is full sun, mesic to dry conditions, and a barren soil that contains sand, gravel, or hard-pan clay.
+Alkaline soil is readily tolerated.
+The fertility of the soil and moisture level influence the size of individual plants.
+Because this grass has a C4 metabolism, most growth and development occur during the summer and early autumn.
+Periods of hot dry weather are readily tolerated.

-Range & Habitat: Witch Grass is common throughout Illinois; it has been observed in most counties (see Distribution Map).
-Habitats include disturbed areas of prairies (including sand and gravel prairies), limestone and sandstone glades, chert and granite glades, gravelly bars near rivers, gravelly areas along railroads (including the limestone ballast), fields, and barren waste areas.
+Range & Habitat: The native Witch Grass is common throughout Illinois, where it has been observed in most counties (see Distribution Map).
+Habitats include disturbed areas of prairies (including sand and gravel prairies), limestone and sandstone glades, chert and granite glades, gravel bars near rivers, gravelly areas along railroads (including the limestone ballast), fields, construction sites, and barren waste areas.
 In Illinois, this grass is a railroad weed primarily.
-It prefers disturbed areas.
+It prefers open disturbed areas where there is reduced competition from other ground vegetation.

-Comments: Witch Grass is a member of a small group of Panicum spp.
-(Panic Grasses) that are summer annuals with widely spreading panicles of small spikelets.
-They are similar in appearance to each other and can be difficult to distinguish.
-Witch Grass differs from another common species, Panicum dichotomiflorum (Fall Panicum) by its hairy sheaths; the latter has hairless sheaths.
+Comments: Witch Grass is a member of a small group of panic grasses (Panicum spp.) that are summer annuals with widely spreading panicles of small spikelets.
+These grasses are similar in appearance to each other and they can be difficult to distinguish.
+Witch Grass differs from another common species, Panicum dichotomiflorum (Fall Panicum) by its hairy sheaths; the latter species has hairless sheaths.
 Another species, Panicum milaceum (Broomcorn Millet), has been introduced from Eurasia.
 It has longer spikelets (about 5.0 mm. in length) and the branchlets of its inflorescence have a tendency to droop.
 In contrast, the branchlets of Witch Grass are rather stiff and straight.
 A less common variety of Witch Grass, Panicum capillare occidentale, has longer spikelets (about 2.5–3.5 mm. in length) and a panicle that is more exerted from the uppermost leaf.
 Two other species, Panicum philadelphicum and Panicum gattingeri, are sometimes considered varieties of Witch Grass as well.
-They have more narrow leaf blades (1/3" or less) and differ in other minor characteristics.
-See Mohlenbrock (1973/2001) for a discussion of these differences.
+These latter two species have more narrow leaf blades (up to 8-10 mm. across) and they differ in other minor characteristics.
+See Mohlenbrock (2001) for a discussion of these differences.

 Return